SomeOddCodeGuy/WilmerAI/README.md

    - connects to an MCP server defined under Public/Configs/MCPServers/ (user-configured) over stdio (local process), SSE, or streamable HTTP, for MCPToolCall nodes

+8. Middleware/llmapis/handlers/impl/embedding_api_handler.py (via handlers/base/base_api_transport.py)
+   - session.post() to the user-configured embeddings endpoint; only used when a discussion's memory settings configure an embeddings endpoint, or a node requests semantic or hybrid search against one

+9. Scripts/backfill_embeddings.py
+   - requests.post() only to the user-supplied --url, and only when the script is run by hand;
+     never invoked by the server

 No telemetry, analytics, phone-home, auto-update, or hardcoded external URLs were found.
-Every outbound call Wilmer is known to make goes to a destination the user configures -- there are no connections to hosts that Wilmer picks on its own.
+Every outbound call Wilmer is known to make goes to a destination the user configures; there are no connections to hosts that Wilmer picks on its own.
 Any optional tool or node not individually listed above follows the same rule: it stays off unless the user enables it, and it targets only the host the user points it at (typically defaulting to a local address).
 The WebFetch and